Abbegubbegum/GTpxe/README.md

 -   Alpine Linux kernel (`vmlinuz-lts`) and initramfs (`initramfs-lts`) placed in the TFTP root.
 -   Network connectivity for initial Alpine package downloads or prebuilt custom initramfs including required packages.
 -   Target hardware supporting PXE boot.

 ---

-## Explanation of ssty flags (by chatgpt)

-You bet—here’s what each stty bit in the line does (this is POSIX/BusyBox-compatible):

--   -F "$p" → operate on the device file $p (not on your stdin TTY).

--   115200 → set both input & output speed to 115200 baud.

--   cs8 → 8 data bits per character.

--   -cstopb → one stop bit (clears cstopb, which would mean 2 stop bits).

--   -parenb → disable parity (no even/odd parity bit).

--   -ixon → disable software flow control on input (ignore XON/XOFF characters like Ctrl-S/Ctrl-Q).

--   -ixoff → disable software flow control on output (don’t transmit XON/XOFF).

--   -crtscts → disable hardware RTS/CTS flow control.
-(Use crtscts if you want hardware flow control.)

--   -echo → don’t echo back typed/received characters locally.

--   -icanon → non-canonical (“raw-ish”) mode: input isn’t line-buffered and special edit keys aren’t interpreted.

--   -opost → disable output post-processing (e.g., no automatic \n → \r\n translation).

--   clocal → ignore modem control lines (DCD/CTS/DSR); treat the line as “local” so opens/IO don’t depend on carrier.

--   min 0 / time 10 → read timeout settings that only apply in non-canonical mode:

--   VMIN=0, VTIME=10 (tenths of a second) ⇒ a read() returns immediately with whatever is available, or waits up to ~1.0 s if nothing is available, then returns (possibly with 0 bytes).

-Why these matter for your loopback test:

--   Ensures a known 8N1, no-flow-control, raw path so your bytes go out exactly as sent.

--   Prevents \n from turning into \r\n (-opost), which would break exact string compares.

--   The min/time combo gives you a clean per-read timeout without needing external timeout.

----